Great Comet of 1807: Follow-up observations

 In November and December the comet was still visible to the naked eye, but its brightness had steadily diminished and by the end of November the tail was difficult to discern.
-On November 20 William Herschel estimated the length of the tail to be 2.5°, but in the beginning of December he could identify a short tail only in large refractor.
+On 20 November William Herschel estimated the length of the tail to be 2.5°, but in the beginning of December he could identify a short tail only in large refractor.

-Amongst the observers of the comet was an elderly Charles Messier, who noted that "the comet became very beautiful, and stayed beautiful during a large number of days [...] it was marked in the sky by a nucleus of great luminosity which it enveloped, and from which came out a very clear, very extended tail".
+Amongst the observers of the comet was an elderly Charles Messier, who noted that:

 Despite failing eyesight, Messier was able to make several telescopic observations of the comet.

 From January 1808 there were no further naked-eye observations.
-Telescopic sightings of the comet were made on February 19 by Olbers, on February 24 by Friedrich Wilhelm Bessel, and on February 28, after a long search, by Dunbar.
+Telescopic sightings of the comet were made on 19 February by Olbers, on 24 February by Friedrich Wilhelm Bessel, and on 28 February, after a long search, by Dunbar.
 The final telescopic observation was made by Vincent Wisniewsky in Saint Petersburg on 27 March 1808.